Robbie Mulhern: Warrington Wolves

-In was announced on 10 December 2020 that Mulhern would be joining Warrington in a two-year swap deal with Luis Johnson for the 2021 season.
+It was announced on 10 December 2020 that Mulhern would be joining Warrington in a two-year swap deal with Luis Johnson for the 2021 season.

 Leigh

 On 20 October 2022, it was announced that Mulhern had signed a contract to join the newly promoted Leigh side.

+On 12 August 2023, Mulhern played for Leigh in the 2023 Challenge Cup final victory over Hull Kingston Rovers.

+Mulhern played 27 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kington Rovers.

+Mulhern played 22 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+He played in the clubs semi-final loss against Wigan.